mikechase3/notebook.mchase.me/lectures/Lecture-01 Course-Overview.md

 # Lesson 01: Course Overview and Asymptotic Notations
 ## About This Course
 1. More detailed algorithms
-2. Divide and conquor techniques.
+2. Divide and conquer techniques.
 4. Greedy Algorithms
 5. Dynamic Programming
 6. Linear Programming: *Using linear functions to solve problems*